top of page

 However, I still felt like an imposter.

-Increasingly, I realized that in order to manage chronic pain and anxiety, I needed to a positive sense of myself as an autistic adult.
+Increasingly, I realized that in order to manage chronic pain and anxiety, I needed a positive sense of myself as an autistic adult.

 Now I support others exploring neuro-diversity for themselves or loved ones.